This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Below you’ll find two printable/downloadable grocery lists to take with you: the first page is the list for the dinners only.
 The second version includes breakfast, lunch, drink, and non-food items.
 Quantities are based on two travelers (easily doubled for a family of four) and include generous portions: Mike and I build up a big appetite since we’re physically active while traveling.

 I did a mock online order at my local Wegmans and the total came to $175ish for a comprehensive shopping trip including several organic ingredients.
-In-store would be cheaper since Instacart adds upcharges and somewhere like Aldi or Walmart would be cheaper still.
+In-store would be cheaper since Instacart adds upcharges and somewhere like Aldi or Walmart would be even cheaper.
 Of course, your total cost will vary based on exactly where you shop, which brands you choose, and if you eat organic.
 Still, a week’s worth of food is way cheaper than three restaurant meals a day.

 Alternative: Make Ahead Meals for Traveling